 Please (<) the appropriate boxes below and enclose check or money order for a selected amount to Kidguard.
-To enroll more than one child call Kidguard or your school for more enrollment forms or enclose a note with the students' names and explanation of plans selected with this enrollment application.
+To enroll more than one child call Kidguard or your school for more enrollment forms or enclose a note with the students' names and explanation of plans selected with this enrollment application

-S40.00 24 HOUR BASIC ACCIDENT PROTECTION PLAN Available to all students, PreK-12th grade.
+🗖 \$40.00 24 HOUR BASIC ACCIDENT PROTECTION PLAN Available to all students, PreK-12th grade.
 Provides accident protection while at school and covered school activities (except Senior High School tackle football), as well as coverage during weekends, holidays, and all vacation periods, 24 hours a day, 7 days a week, including the summer months

-S15.00 (grades PreK-12th) SCHOOL-TIME BASIC ACCIDENT PROTECTION PLAN Accident coverage only while school is in session during regular school term and during school sponsored activities (except Senior High School tackle football).
+🗖 \$15.00 (grades PreK-12th) SCHOOL-TIME BASIC ACCIDENT PROTECTION PLAN Accident coverage only while school is in session during regular school term and during school sponsored activities (except Senior High School tackle football)

-Additional Benefits Options: You must purchase either the 24 hour or School-Time plan to be eligible for these options: \$38.00 IN-HOSPITAL SICKNESS COVERAGE BENEFIT OPTION Provides up to \$250 per day for In-Patient Hospital Expense. \$3.00 INCREASED DENTAL ACCIDENT COVERAGE OPTION Increases dental accident benefit to \$1,000 at \$500 per injured tooth
+Additional Benefits Options: You must purchase either the 24 hour or School-Time plan to be eligible for these options:

+\$\Begin{array}\text{ \$38.00 IN-HOSPITAL SICKNESS COVERAGE BENEFIT OPTION Provides up to \$250 per day for In-Patient Hospital Expense.} \end{array}\text{ } \]

+\$3.00 INCREASED DENTAL ACCIDENT COVERAGE OPTION Increases dental accident benefit to \$1,0 00 at \$500 per : injured too

-Total amount enclos ed: (USD) \$ CHECK #
+Total amount enclosed: (USD) \$

-Please Print Student's Full Name Clearly - One Letter To A .
-Box
+Pleas e Print Student's Full Name Clearly - One Letter To A Box

 Student's First Name Last Name

-Home Address: Home Phone e:
+Home Address: Home Phone: 0-420-00-200-00-00-00-00-0 0 2

-City: State: Zip: and their space spaces, and their
+City: State: Zip p:

-Name of School District your child attends: Grade:
+Grade:

-Signature of parent or guardian: Date:
+Signature of parent or guardian: Dati te:

-Form # MOMB
+0 1 0 Fo